 The Indonesian Coordinating Ministry of Maritime Affairs and Investment and Mars work together to promote the importance of responsible coral reef restoration in Indonesian waters, helping to train and advise teams in Marine National Parks and other groups with a track record in restoration activities.

-The Great Barrier Reef Marine Park Authority and Mars are collaborating to test the effectiveness of Reef Star restoration on Green Island as a flexible method in the restoration toolbox for the Great Barrier Reef, and to facilitate the training of a group of competent reef builders who can be deployed where suitable and required.
+The Great Barrier Reef Marine Park Authority and Mars are collaborating to incorporate Reef Star restoration on Green Island, Bair Reef and Keppels as a flexible method in the restoration toolbox for the Great Barrier Reef, and to facilitate the training of a group of competent reef builders who can be deployed where suitable and required.

 Bali Hai Cruises were the first tourism business who asked us to help them train their team and set up a reef restoration program.
 We are working together in Lembongan, Indonesia, to help protect the reef for generations to come.
 Tourists experience first-hand the magic of coral reefs and the value of responsible restoration with Bali Hai Diving Adventures.